apache/logging-log4cxx/src/site/markdown/usage.md

 The first and foremost advantage of any logging API over plain `std::cout` resides in its ability to disable certain log statements while allowing others to print unhindered.
-This capability assumes that the logging space, that is, the space of all possible logging statements, is categorized according to some developer-chosen criteria.
+This capability is provided by assigning each logging request to a category.
+A Log4cxx category is a name and it is held by a log4cxx::Logger instance.
+The name of the class in which the logging request appears is a commonly used naming scheme but any category naming scheme may be used.

-Loggers are named entities.
-Logger names are case-sensitive and they follow the hierarchical naming rule:
+Logging category names (or equivalently logger name) are case-sensitive and they follow a hierarchical naming rule:

 ## Hierarchy {#hierarchy}